 3. Integrated checkout

-An integrated checkout means that the checkout and payment all take place within a single environment – your website.
+An integrated checkout is where the checkout and payment all take place within a single environment – your website.

 Pros of an integrated payment gateway